FNC Notes Double Standard on Radical Obama Advisor Van Jones

 Rosen added: "However, Bret, our exchange with Robert Gibbs occurred before this word of Jones' involvement with the 9/11 Truthers had surfaced."

 Below is a complete transcript of the report from the Thursday, September 3, Special Report with Bret Baier on FNC:

 BRET BAIER: The President's Green Jobs Czar could be causing more problems for the administration than he is actually solving.
-Correspondent James Rosen reports on a troubling pattern of behavior by one of the President's top advisors.- Brad Wilmouth is a news analyst at the Media Research Center.
+Correspondent James Rosen reports on a troubling pattern of behavior by one of the President's top advisors.

 JAMES ROSEN: Less than a month before Van Jones was appointed the White House's Special Advisor on Green Jobs, he was asked at a Berkeley, California, event why Republicans run Congress more effectively.